-Tests can be designed in ways that include or exclude.
-Some instructors create student assessments that are flexible and rarely require accommodations, while other tests present barriers.
+Tests can be designed in ways that are flexible and rarely require accommodations, while other tests present barriers.
 Exam accommodations can be accomplished in different ways:

 Many instructors design tests to reduce barriers or make arrangements for accommodations themselves.
 As a result you may find that the accommodations you’ve used in the past for some classes are not necessary.
 Examples are: